- Prospective Students

 Aggregate Loan Limit: The borrower's maximum allowable unpaid principal amount throughout the student's academic career.

 Aid Request Form: This form is an internal document that will be used in conjunction with your FAFSA (Free Application for Federal Student Aid) in determining your financial aid eligibility.
 The information you provide is essential in the accuracy of your financial aid award.

 Anticipated Completion (Graduation) Date: The date on which a student is expected to complete an academic program.
 This date is provided by a school official on the borrower's loan application, and in subsequent enrollment status updates.

 Appeal: A formal request to have a financial aid administrator review your aid eligibility and possibly use Professional Judgment to adjust the figures.
 For example, if you believe the financial information on your financial aid application does not reflect your family's current ability to pay (e.g., because of death of a parent, unemployment or other unusual circumstances), you should definitely make an appeal.
 The financial aid administrator may require documentation of the special circumstances or of other information listed on your financial aid application.

 Asset: An item of value, such as a family's home, business, and farm equity, real estate, stocks, bonds, mutual funds, cash, certificates of deposit (CDs), bank accounts, trust funds and other property and investments.

-Award Letter: An official document issued by the Office of Student Financing listing all the financial aid awarded to the student.
+Award Letter: An official document issued by the Financial Aid Office listing all the financial aid awarded to the student.

 Borrower: The person who receives the loan.